Course Outline and Schedule

 Note on Start Dates

 Whilst the course will officially start in October, all students will be required to attend an intensive Latin course before the MPhil commences.
-This will begin in September.
+This will begin usually in the third week of September.

 Core Course: Latin & Palaeography